 A leadership holy grail, long-sought after in terms of a grand theory by scholars is in press.
 As observed throughout the world, leadership as it is commonly understood, is degraded, inflicted harm, and failed with increasing risks.
-The same has contributed to the loss of blood, treasure, and the right living of people globally (e.g., war-related deaths and expenditures, scandals that damage organizations, and too many other harms to people) with increased risk (Nance, 2020).
-Billions of dollars spent on management and leadership interventions in America, of the tens of billions spent globally; leadership failures are many.
+As a result, the same contributed to the loss of blood, treasure, and the right living of people globally (e.g., war-related deaths and expenditures, scandals that damage organizations, and too many other harms to people) with increased risk (Nance, 2020).
+Consequently, there are billions of dollars spent on management and leadership interventions in America, of the tens of billions spent globally; but, leadership failures are many.
 Confidence in leadership shows decreases, as spending and development increases.
 Leadership Holy Grail, the book and leadership’s grand theory premised on time-tested principles, supported by 3,000 years of literature, scientific methods, and empirical evidence, will help make leadership the best that it can be in our lifetime.

 The book Leadership Holy Grail which contains leadership’s grand theory, the sustainable-unsustainable leadership theory (SULT) explains how leadership works and does not work in any context (e.g., business, educational, global, governmental, military, medical, and organizational).
 Leadership Holy Grail and leadership’s grand theory will provide:

 - Answers to the remaining critical questions on leadership theory, development, and practice.

 - A construct of 15 essential characteristics compared to lists of 101 or more.

 - Empirical and scientific evidence that without the construct failure is imminent.

-- Three (3) virtues and one (1) prerequisite that will allow a leader to lead anywhere.
+- Four (4) virtues and one (1) prerequisite that will allow a leader to lead anywhere.

 - Context for motivation, job involvement, and organizational commitment.